nprapps/nprapps.github.com/_posts/2015-10-14-how-to-apply.markdown

 We’ll follow up with all of our finalists with some constructive criticism about their application and interview.

+## Who we are

+We’re a small group of photographers, videographers, photo editors, developers and designers in the NPR newsroom who make visual journalism.
+(Yeah, NPR is a radio thing, and yeah, it's weird sometimes.)
+Check out [latest stuff](https://twitter.com/nprviz)!

 ## Why we’re doing this

 Everyone on the Visuals team wants to open our field to the best people out there, but the process doesn't always work that way.
 So we’re trying to make the job application process more accessible.